-For an example that has positive curvature by all definitions in this paper with unbalanced demand and inertia, consider a non-convex finite subset of a Euclidean grid.
-See Figure \ref{Hgrid} for an illustration of this counterexample.
+Next we consider a finite non-planar graph.
+A second example that has positive curvature by all definitions in this paper is a non-convex finite subset of the Euclidean grid with large convex subsets.
+Specifically, consider a subset that represents in shape a thick `H,' similar to the thick `Y' from Counterexample \ref{Y graph}.
 Each large convex subset of the graph violates any possible negative curvature property, while the small degrees force positive curvature by definitions \ref{angles} and \ref{graph genus}.
-Furthermore, demand and inertia have extreme values at the small bottle necks.
+Furthermore, demand and inertia have extreme values at the small bottle necks. \end{proof}